hotdoy/grav-theme-wheat/README.md

 You will, of course, need to find and replace the paths with your own.

-1. Local webroot to Grav install (Skip this one if your project folder is in your webroot)
+- Local webroot to Grav install
 `mklink /D D:\xampp\htdocs\myproject D:\myproject\grav-admin`

-2. grav-admin to user
+- grav-admin to user
 `mklink /D D:\myproject\grav-admin\user D:\myproject\user`

-3. user to theme
+- user to theme
 `mklink /D D:\myproject\user\themes\mytheme D:\myproject\grav-theme-mytheme`

-- You can now test your setup by opening your browser and going to your local webroot (something like `127.0.0.1/myproject`).
+- Test your setup using your favorite browser and going to your local webroot (something like `127.0.0.1/myproject`).
 If everything goes well, Grav will prompt you to create an account.
 At this point, you can consider the whole operation a success.
-Login into the admin panel, go to "Themes" and activate your new theme.
+- Login into the admin panel, go to "Themes" and activate your new theme.
 - Create a new branch named `develop` and publish it.

 ## Setting up a domain on your localhost and virtualhost